SophieHegarty/AI_Project/README.md

 Contributions:
-Eimear Cosgrave: ARS algorithm development, training for ARS and results section for ARS Colin Comey: DDPG algorithm development, training for DDPG and results section for DDPG Andrew Hynes: Literature Review, comparision of three algorithms and formatting report Sophie Hegarty: PPO algorithm development, training for PPO and results section for PPO
+Eimear Cosgrave: ARS algorithm development, training for ARS and results section for ARS Colin Comey: DDPG algorithm development, training for DDPG and results section for DDPG Andrew Hynes: Problem formulation, Literature Review, comparison of three algorithms and formatting report Sophie Hegarty: PPO algorithm development, training for PPO and results section for PPO